 - Finely shred the cabbage and apple using a food processor or a hand shredder.

 - Juice the orange and set aside.

-- Mix the salt with cabbage and apples, add extra fruit and cinnamon stick in a large bowl, and toss to combine.
+- Mix the salt with cabbage and apples, add extra fruit and cinnamon stick in a large bowl.
+Toss to combine.

 - Pack the cabbage, apples, and extra fruit into the jar.

-- Add the orange juice and Cutting Edge Culture or kefir whey and cover with water, leaving and inch or two at the top
+- Add the orange juice and Cutting Edge Culture (or kefir whey) and cover with water, leaving an inch or two at the top

 - Seal the container and let it sit on your kitchen counter, out of direct sunlight, for 6 days.
 After 6 days, place the container in the refrigerator.